 Python Programming Basics tutorial for beginners

-Python Programming Basics
+Introduction to Python Programming Basics

-Basic Syntax and Data Types
+Basic Syntax and Data Types in Python

 Python syntax is clean and easy to understand.

-Some basic data types include:
+Additionally, some basic data types include:

 • Integers: Whole numbers, e.g., x = 5